How does cold spraying work?

 2

-If the impact speed is higher than the "critical speed", the degree of deformation between the particle and the component is increased.
-The adhesion mechanism of the layer on the component improves.
+When the impact speed surpasses the "critical speed," the degree of deformation between the particle and the component intensifies.
+Consequently, the adhesion mechanism of the layer onto the component is enhanced.

 3